Hepatitis viruses and cancer

 What cancers are linked to hepatitis viruses?

-In the UK, liver cancer risk is around 20 times higher in people with HBV and/or HCV infection than in uninfected people.
+In the UK, liver cancer risk is around 20 times higher in people with HBV and/or HCV infection.
 The risk is especially raised in those who are older, male, or have been to hospital with an alcohol-related health problem in the past.
-Up to 9 in 10 patients with HBV- or HCV-linked liver cancer also have cirrhosis, but infection with these viruses can also be linked to liver cancer without cirrhosis.
+Up to 9 in 10 patients with HBV- or HCV-linked liver cancer also have cirrhosis.
+However infection with these viruses can also be linked to liver cancer without cirrhosis.

 Reducing the risk

-To avoid infection with hepatitis viruses it is important to avoid sharing needles, razors, toothbrushes or anything else that could come into contact with someone’s blood.
-It’s also important to avoid having medical or dental treatments or getting tattoos or piercings in unhygienic places.
-And it’s best to use a condom when having sex.
+To avoid infection with hepatitis viruses it is important to avoid anything that could have come into contact with someone's blood.
+This includes sharing needles, razors and toothbrushes.
+It’s also important to avoid having medical or dental treatments, or getting tattoos or piercings in place which is unhygienic.
+And it’s best to use protection, like a condom when having sex.

 There is no vaccine available to protect from HCV at the moment.